-- (a) recognise the diversity of rural uses that exists throughout the region; - (b) protect the rural character of the region; - (c) provide facilities for visitors and tourists that are accessible and offer a unique experience; - (d) protect the infrastructure of the Mareeba-Dimbulah Irrigation Scheme Area from development which may compromise long term use for primary production; - (e) maintain distinct boundaries between the rural areas and the villages, towns and urban areas of the region; - (f) provide for a range of uses, compatible and associated with rural or ecological values including recreational pursuits and tourist activities; - (g) prevent adverse impacts of development on ecological values; - (h) preserve land in large holdings; and - (i) facilitate the protection of strategic corridors across the landscape which link remnant areas of intact habitat and transport corridors. - (3) The purpose of the Rural zone code will be achieved through the following overall outcomes: - (a) Areas for use for primary production are conserved and fragmentation below economically viable lot sizes is avoided; - (b) The establishment of a wide range of rural pursuits is facilitated, including cropping, intensive horticulture, forestry, intensive animal industries, animal husbandry and animal keeping and other compatible primary production uses; - (c) The establishment of extractive industries, mining and associated activities and alternative forms of energy generation is appropriate where environmental impacts and land use conflicts are minimised; - (d) Uses that require isolation from urban areas as a consequence of their impacts such as noise or odour may be appropriate where land use conflicts are minimised;
+- (a) recognise the diversity of rural uses that exists throughout the region; - (b) protect the rural character of the region; - (c) provide facilities for visitors and tourists that are accessible and offer a unique experience; - (d) protect the infrastructure of the Mareeba-Dimbulah Irrigation Scheme Area from development which may compromise long term use for primary production; - (e) maintain distinct boundaries between the rural areas and the villages, towns and urban areas of the region; - (f) provide for a range of non-urban uses, compatible and associated with rural or ecological values including recreational pursuits and tourist activities; - (g) prevent adverse impacts of development on ecological values; - (h) preserve land in large holdings; and - (i) facilitate the protection of strategic corridors across the landscape which link remnant areas of intact habitat and transport corridors. - (3) The purpose of the Rural zone code will be achieved through the following overall outcomes: - (a) Areas for primary production and other rural activities are conserved and not fragmented below 60ha unless for a public reconfiguration purpose; - (b) The establishment of a wide range of rural pursuits is facilitated, including cropping, intensive horticulture, forestry, intensive animal industries, animal husbandry and animal keeping and other compatible primary production uses; - (c) The establishment of extractive industries, mining and associated activities and alternative forms of energy generation is appropriate where environmental impacts and land use conflicts are minimised; - (d) Uses that require isolation from urban areas as a consequence of their impacts such as noise or odour may be appropriate where land use conflicts are minimised;

-- (e) Development is reflective of and responsive to the environmental constraints of the land; - (f) Residential and other development is appropriate only where directly associated with the rural nature of the zone; - (g) Low-impact tourism and recreation activities do not compromise the long-term use of the land for rural purposes; - (h) The viability of both existing and future rural uses and activities is protected from the intrusion of incompatible uses; - (i) Visual impacts of clearing, building, materials, access ways and other aspects of development are minimised or appropriately managed; - (j) Adverse impacts of development both on-site and from adjoining areas are avoided and any impacts are minimised through location, design, operation and management; and - (k) Natural features such as creeks, gullies, waterways, wetlands and bushland are retained, managed, enhanced and separated from adjacent development.
+- (e) Development is reflective of and responsive to the environmental constraints of the land; - (f) Residential and other uses are appropriate only where directly associated with the rural nature of the zone; - (g) Low-impact tourism and recreation activities do not compromise the long-term use of the land for rural purposes; - (h) The viability of both existing and future rural uses and activities is protected from the intrusion of incompatible uses; - (i) Visual impacts of clearing, building, materials, access ways and other aspects of development are minimised or appropriately managed; - (j) Adverse impacts of development both on-site and from adjoining areas are avoided and any impacts are minimised through location, design, operation and management; and - (k) Natural features such as creeks, gullies, waterways, wetlands and bushland are retained, managed, enhanced and separated from adjacent development.

-Table 6.2.9.3-Rural zone code - For accepted development subject to requirements and assessable development

-Perf ormance outcomes Acceptable outcomes Complies Comments For a accepted development su bject to requirements and ass sessable developme nt Heig jht cons ding height takes into sideration and respects following: the height of existing buildings on adjoining premises; the development AO1.1 Development, other than buildings used for rural activities, has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. n/a Not applicable.
-No buildings or structures are being proposed by this application. (c) (d) (e) (f) potential, with respect to height, on adjoining premises; the height of buildings in the vicinity of the site; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; and site area and street frontage length.
-AO1.2 Buildings and structures associated with a rural activity including machinery, equipment, packing or storage buildings do not exceed 10 metres in height. n/a Not applicable.
-No buildings or structures are being proposed by this application. ng, where not involving Note-Where for Dwelling house, the setbacks of the Queensland Development Code apply.
+Table 6.2.9.3-Rural zone code - For accepted development subject to requirements and assessable development assessable development • " Performance outcomes Acceptable outcomes Complies Comments For accepted development su bject to requirements and asses ssable developme ent Height PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; (b) the development AO1.1 Development, other than buildings used for rural activities, has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level. n/a No buidings or structures are being proposed by this application. potential, with respect to height, on adjoining premises; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) site area and street frontage length.
+AO1.2 Buildings and structures associated with a rural activity including machinery, equipment, packing or storage buildings do not exceed 10 metres in height. n/a No buidings or structures are being proposed by this application.
+Siting, where not involving - Note-Where for Dwelling house, the se tbacks of the Queensland Development C ode apply.